Wind turbine: History

+Wind power density

-Wind Power Density (WPD) is a quantitative measure of wind energy available at any location.
-It is the mean annual power available per square meter of swept area of a turbine, and is calculated for different heights above ground.
+Wind power density (WPD) is a quantitative measure of wind energy available at any location.
+It is the mean power available per swept area of a turbine, and is calculated for different heights above ground.
 Calculation of wind power density includes the effect of wind velocity and air density.

 Wind turbines are classified by the wind speed they are designed for, from class I to class III, with A to C referring to the turbulence intensity of the wind.

 Efficiency

-Conservation of mass requires that the amount of air entering and exiting a turbine must be equal.
-Accordingly, Betz's law gives the maximal achievable extraction of wind power by a wind turbine as 16/27 (59.3%) of the rate at which the kinetic energy of the air arrives at the turbine.
+Conservation of mass requires that the mass of air entering and exiting a turbine must be equal.
+Likewise, the conservation of energy requires the energy given to the turbine from incoming wind to be equal to that of the combination of the energy in the outgoing wind and the energy converted to electrical energy.
+Since outgoing wind will still possess some kinetic energy, there must be a maximum proportion of the input energy that is available to be converted to electrical energy.
+Accordingly, Betz's law gives the maximal achievable extraction of wind power by a wind turbine, known as Betz's coefficient, as 16/27 (59.3%) of the rate at which the kinetic energy of the air arrives at the turbine.

 The maximum theoretical power output of a wind machine is thus 16/27 times the rate at which kinetic energy of the air arrives at the effective disk area of the machine.
 If the effective area of the disk is A, and the wind velocity v, the maximum theoretical power output P is: